 U1.
 Protein Production Platform (PPP)

-- Scientific Coordinator: Dr. Neus Ferrer Miralles email@example.com
+- Scientific Director: Dr. Neus Ferrer Miralles firstname.lastname@example.org

 - Technical Coordinator: Dr. Paolo Saccardo email@example.com